-As Foundant’s Support Delivery Manager, I onboard about a dozen new members of our Client Services team every year.
+As Foundant’s Manager of Client Support, I onboard about a dozen new members of our Client Services team every year.
 As our clients know, service is something Foundant takes very seriously.
 No matter who picks up the phone when you call, the person on the other end of the line needs to be informed, involved, and engaged - ready to provide friendly expertise.
 Making sure every new person we hire meets the high bar we’ve set for Foundant is essential, and to do that we need an onboarding path with an equally high bar.
 Below I’ll describe some key pieces of Foundant’s onboarding process, and how you can take what we’ve learned to help bring people up to speed and fulfill your mission.

 One of the most impactful components of a team member’s successful onboarding comes days, months, or even years before the employee steps through your doors.
 It’s the processes your organization has built, the people you’ve already brought on, and the documentation you’ve established for what you do all day.
 Attentive onboarding won’t fix other systemic issues, but good onboarding can keep those issues from getting any worse.